Marc Klok

-Marc Anthony Klok (born 20 April 1993) is a professional footballer who plays as a midfielder for Liga 1 club Persib Bandung and the Indonesia national team.
-Born in Netherlands, he obtained Indonesia citizenship through naturalization.
+Marc Anthony Klok (born 20 April 1993) is a professional footballer who plays as a midfielder for Super League club Persib Bandung.
+Born in the Netherlands, he represents the Indonesia national team.

-Klok began his career at Utrecht.
-In 2013, he signed with Scottish Premiership club Ross County.
-After one season in Scotland, Klok joined Cherno More Varna where he won one Bulgarian Cup and one Bulgarian Supercup.
-After leaving Cherno More at the end of the 2015–16 season, he joined Oldham Athletic.
+Klok began his career with Utrecht, then joined Scottish Premiership club Ross County in 2013.
+After one season in Scotland, he joined Cherno More Varna and won the Bulgarian Cup and Bulgarian Supercup.
+After leaving Cherno More at the end of the 2015–16 season, he joined Oldham Athletic and played for Scottish club Dundee before moving to Indonesia at April 2017, representing PSM Makassar, Persija Jakarta, and Persib Bandung.

+Born in the Netherlands, Klok opted to represent Indonesia after gaining Indonesian citizenship and made his debut in 2022.
+He represented the country at the AFC Asian Cup in 2023.

 Club career

 In Europe

-Born in Amsterdam, Klok signed for Scottish side Ross County from FC Utrecht in June 2013 and made his debut in the 4–1 home defeat to Celtic on 9 November.
+Born in Amsterdam, Klok signed for Scottish side Ross County from Utrecht in June 2013 and made his debut in the 4–1 home defeat to Celtic on 9 November.
 He was released in August 2014 after only six appearances.

 Two months later Klok signed a contract with Bulgarian club Cherno More Varna.
 He made his debut in a 2–0 away loss against Ludogorets Razgrad on 25 October and scored his first goal for the club in a 7–1 away victory against Pirin Razlog for Bulgarian Cup on 23 September 2015.

 In July 2016, Klok signed a six-month contract with League One side Oldham Athletic.
 He made his competitive debut in a 3–0 away loss at Millwall on 6 August, coming on as a substitute for Ollie Banks.

 Klok went on trial with Dundee in January 2017 and signed a short-term contract on 31 January.
 He left Dundee in April 2017, having made two appearances for the club.

 In Indonesia

 In April 2017, Klok joined Indonesian club PSM Makassar of the Liga 1.
 He made his debut in a 1–1 away draw against Mitra Kukar on 24 April 2017, and scored his first goal in a 2–0 win against Persipura Jayapura on 3 June 2017.

-In January 2020 Klok signed a four year contract with Persija Jakarta, but two months later the season was suspended due to the COVID-19 pandemic and later declared void.
+In January 2020 Klok signed a four-year contract with Persija Jakarta, but two months later the season was suspended due to the COVID-19 pandemic and later declared void.